kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 Confidence affects skill level so make sure it’s high and your performance level will be high as well.

+You can be confident by knowing your positive traits.

+You also need to face all your negative traits and have a plan on how to fix them.

+That's the main reason why I recommend journaling.

 ## 7. Speak in English.

+Why does a call center company pay you higher than a local company?

+That's because you will be working for foreign companies.

+The customers that you will be speaking with are American.

+Do do well at this job, it would be best if you can sound like an American.

+Basic English is a good start, but you also need to have an attitude that you need to keep practicing and improving.

+Your skills are NOT FIXED.

+You can get better.

+You can improve.

-They are hiring you because of your ability to solve problems and speak well in English.
+Call center companies are hiring you because of your ability to solve problems and speak well in English.

 I know that you can do it.